forestgrape/coronavirus/index.md

 -    Wear a mask in all indoor places where infectious people can be or best avoid crowded indoor spaces entirely.
 Distancing also reduced the infection risk.
 	Reuse the mask; but put it into 60 to 70-degree hot water for 30 minutes every day.
 [Chan et al.](#chan) have shown that this inactivates the coronavirus (Remark: shown for Sars-Cov-1).

-- Ventilate your rooms regularly by opening all windows for 10 minutes.
-Don't have very dry air inside.
-Drying your frequently washed cloths inside keeps the air humid.
+- Ventilate your rooms regularly by opening all windows for 5 minutes.
+[Escombe and  colleagues](#escombe) have shown this is effective.
+Don't have very dry air inside; drying your frequently washed cloths inside keeps the air humid.

 - Keep proper hygiene.
 Especially wash your hands well after toilet.
 Hygiene is important because:
    * transmission pathways of Covid-19 are still unclear.
 So currently just avoid them all.
    * it is known that viruses causing commen cold are transmitted through droplets.
 These viruses can weaken the immun sytem defence [[kikkert](#kikkert)] and therefore could induce an increased infection risk.
+   * avoiding a common cold or flue is important, because these have often similar early symptoms as Covid-19.
+Which means quarantine for you and your close contacts and figuring out all people you could have infected and informing them.

-  But do <strong>not</strong> rely on hygiene alone, since there is strong evidence, that the majority of [transmissions occur in indoor air](#spread-patterns) and not with droplets.
+  But do <strong>not</strong> rely on hygiene alone, since there is strong evidence, that the majority of [transmissions occur through indoor air](#spread-patterns) and not with droplets.

 - Measure and observe your temperature several times every day and record the values.
 As a slightly increased temperature can be an early sign of a possible Sars-Cov-2 infection.
 Many people have only slightly increased temperature which doesn't "meet the definition of fever" [Zhang](#zhang), [Wong](#wong), [Zhong](#zhong).
 The more common Covid-19 in your region is, the more likely it is that an observed infection is Covid-19.
 In my case - South East Switzerland, a day hike away from Nothern Italy - Covid-19 is currently the most prevalent disease.